 ABOUT

-Alec Goldfarb is a Brooklyn based guitarist, composer, and Hindustani classical musician.
-Active in the NYC jazz and new music communities, his work explores musical traits as historical vestiges of migrations, colonialism, geographies, labor, ritual.
+Alec Goldfarb is a Downbeat Magazine award winning guitarist, composer, and Hindustani classical musician based in Brooklyn whose music is "full of ingenious juxtapositions and twists" (The Wire) with a penchant for "something like soliloquies" on the guitar (the Wall Street Journal).
+Active in the NYC jazz , new music, and Raga music communities, his work explores musical traits as historical vestiges of migrations, geographies, labor, and ritual.